edwardzhou130/PolarSeg/README.md

 Please cite our paper if this code benefits your research:
 ```
 @InProceedings{Zhang_2020_PolarNet,
-author = {Yang Zhang and Zixiang Zhou and Philip David and Xiangyu Yue and Zerong Xi and Hassan Foroosh},
+author = {Yang Zhang and Zixiang Zhou and Philip David and Xiangyu Yue and Zerong Xi and Boqing Gong and Hassan Foroosh},
 title = {PolarNet: An Improved Grid Representation for Online LiDAR Point Clouds Semantic Segmentation},
 booktitle={IEEE Conference on Computer Vision and Pattern Recognition},
 Year = {2020},